opencog/atomspace-dht/README.md

   that close-by Atoms are far more likely to be accessed than unconnected ones.
 This is particularly true for pattern matching and graph exploration, which proceeds by walking over connected graph regions.
-What seems to be neeed is some kind of hashing scheme that preserves graph locality.
+What seems to be need is some kind of hashing scheme that preserves graph locality.
 For example, it would be very nice, excellent, even, if two graphically-close atoms had XOR-close hashes.
 But it's not clear how to obtain this.

-* The naive implementation ignores scalability issues with AtomSpace memebership.
+* The naive implementation ignores scalability issues with AtomSpace membership.
 That is, the grand-total list of *all* Atoms in a given AtomSpace are recorded as DHT-values on a *single* DHT-key.
 For large AtomSpaces (hundreds of millions or even billions of Atoms) this mans that *one* DHT-key has a vast number of DHT-values attached